CUPUM/cupum.github.io/_posts/2025-06-18-annonce-sondage_evadia.md

 Have questions?
 Contact us at hugo.berard@umontreal.ca

-Join us in building a neighbourhood that’s more inclusive, more equitable, and more responsive to its residents.
-Feel free to share with your networks!
+Join us in building a neighbourhood that’s more inclusive, more equitable, and more responsive to its residents.Feel free to share with your networks!

 Thank you for your valuable contribution